-The wait for GIFs within WhatsApp was long, but in early 2017 the company finally started allowing users to send moving images to each other quickly and easily – but the feature is a bit hidden.
+The wait for GIFs within WhatsApp was a long and static one, but in early 2017 the company finally started allowing users to send moving images to each other quickly and easily.

 It’s different for iOS and Android though, so be sure you’re reading the right section before you begin to test it out.